The following rules for recycling apply to each material:

 Do Not Include: Broken glass, light bulbs, window glass, drinking glasses, mirrors, ceramics and Pyrex containers.

 Completely rinse items to remove any food residue.
-Remove labels from tin cans.
 Remove plastic lids from aerosol cans.
 Place in Yellow Recycling Bag in or on top garbage container.

 Recyclable Items Include: Tin food cans, aluminum beverage cans, aluminum foil and aerosol cans.